darstib/public_imgs/README.md

 # public_imgs

-A repo for public imgs, as images bed
+A repo for public imgs, as images bed.